WGTK (AM): Oldies format

+Pulitzer ownership and all-news format

-In 1991, WAVG was sold to Sunnyside Communications.
-On January 8, 1997, Sunnyside announced it would sell WAVG to Pulitzer, then-owners of WLKY-TV, which announced plans to flip the station to an all-news format, with AP News Radio programming and simulcasts of WLKY's TV newscasts.
+On January 8, 1997, Sunnyside announced it would sell WAVG to Pulitzer, then-owners of CBS affiliate WLKY-TV (channel 32), which announced plans to flip the station to an all-news format, with AP News Radio programming and simulcasts of WLKY's television newscasts.
 The changeover took place at noon on June 16.
 At the same time, the WAVG call letters and standards format moved to 1450 AM, while 970 adopted the WLKY call sign.

-Purchase by Salem
+Salem Communications ownership

 In August 2000, Hearst-Argyle (which bought all of Pulitzer's broadcasting outlets the year before) sold the radio station to Salem Communications.
 Salem flipped it to a talk radio format as WGTK.
+In the 1990s, the WGTK call letters belonged to a classic rock station in Middlebury, Vermont (now WWFY in Berlin).
+When Salem acquired an FM station in the Greenville–Spartanburg, South Carolina radio market, it used the same call letters, with that station known as WGTK-FM from February 2013 until Salem sold it effective November 6, 2023.

 On January 5, 2015, WGTK rebranded as "970 The Answer".

+Word Broadcasting ownership

-On December 22, 2016, it was announced that Word Broadcasting Network, owner of ION Television affiliate WBNA and operator of non-commercial Contemporary Christian station WJIE-FM, would take over operations of WGTK and sister stations WFIA and WFIA-FM under a local marketing agreement, effective January 3, 2017.
+On December 22, 2016, it was announced that Word Broadcasting Network, owner of then-Ion Television affiliate WBNA (channel 21, now an independent station) and operator of non-commercial Contemporary Christian station WJIE-FM, would take over operations of WGTK and sister stations WFIA and WFIA-FM under a local marketing agreement, effective January 3, 2017.
 On February 10, 2020, Word Broadcasting announced that it would take advantage of the option in its agreement to acquire the stations from Salem for $4 million; the sale was completed on May 25, 2022.

 On February 17, 2022, it was announced that Louisville First Media Group, a partnership between the operators of both WLCL and WGTK, had struck a broadcast rights deal, wherein the two stations would replace WHAS and WKRD as the official home for University of Louisville Cardinals athletics.
-The two stations carry all of the university's football, men’s and women’s basketball, and baseball games; seasonal football and basketball coaches shows; and a daily "Cardinal Insider" program (which also airs on Word Media Group-owned WXVW).
+The two stations carry all of the university's football, men's and women's basketball, and baseball games; seasonal football and basketball coaches shows; and a daily "Cardinal Insider" program (which also airs on Word Media Group-owned WXVW).
 Previous flagship WHAS had prioritized in-state rivals, the University of Kentucky Wildcats, with conflicting Cardinals games airing on WKRD.

+Programming

+On weekdays, WGTK runs nationally syndicated Salem Radio Network talk shows: Hugh Hewitt, Mike Gallagher, Chris Stigall, Larry Elder and Charlie Kirk.
+In addition, it carries shows hosted by Dan Bongino, Rich Valdes and Bill O'Reilly.

+Weekends feature some specialty shows as well as repeats of weekday programs.
+WGTK had aired a local midday show with former WHAS host Joe Elliott but that was discontinued in the fall of 2015.
+The station begins most hours with Townhall Radio News.
+WGTK is the radio home of University of Louisville Cardinals football as well as men's and women's basketball.